 According to Mayo Clinic, Just about every person has suffered from low back pain at one time or another.
 In some situations, a bit of rest and relaxation is all that is needed to recover.
 However, there are several more concerning conditions that could lead to chronic low back pain, which requires professional treatment from Carolina Pain and Weight to relieve.

 If you are continually afflicted with pain in your low back, please contact Carolina Pain and Weight to schedule a personalized consultation with one of our experienced pain specialists.
-New patients may set up an appointment by calling our office in Salisbury at (704) 637-5767 or our office in Mooresville at (704) 360-4564.
+New patients may set up an appointment by calling our pain management office in Salisbury at (704) 637-5767 or our office in Mooresville at (704) 360-4564.